Straw Poll

 Anyone want to dig for the info?

-John George says:
+8. John George said:

 David- Perhaps too many bourbons?